Behind the Series: Origin of Form

 Sea Anemones are extraordinary creatures—both delicate yet powerful—embodying a living metaphor for relational intelligence and the dynamics of energetic presence.

-With regenerative capabilities, they can heal from injury and sometimes even regenerate entire parts, echoing themes of resilience and renewal.
+With regenerative capabilities, they can heal from injury and even regenerate entire parts, echoing themes of resilience and renewal.

 Clownfish swimming among sea anemone tentacles in an aquarium.